magento/merchdocs/src/marketing/price-rules-cart-coupon.md

    ![Cart price rule - manage coupon codes]({% link images/images/price-rule-cart-manage-coupon-codes.png %}){: .zoom}
    _Manage Coupon codes_

-   -  In the **Coupons Qty** field, enter the number of coupons that you want to generate.
+   -  For **Coupons Qty**, enter the number of coupons that you want to generate.

    -  Enter the **Code Length**, not including the prefix, suffix, or separators.